TheNobleDev/SHIB_MV_Sale/README.md

 3. Deploy the contracts on **mainnet** as: `npx hardhat run .\scripts\deploy-saleV2.js --network mainnet`

+## Deployment (for LandAuctionV3)

+1. Set the required gas values in `hardhat.config.js`, skip this step to use the current netwwork default values
+2. Deploy the contracts on **rinkeby** as: `npx hardhat run .\scripts\deploy-saleV3.js --network rinkeby`
+3. Deploy the contracts on **mainnet** as: `npx hardhat run .\scripts\deploy-saleV3.js --network mainnet`
+4. Send some xFUND tokens to the LandAuctionV3 contract
+5. Set sale stage to `3`.
+6. Periodically call the `getData(...)` function with parameters: `0xFDEc0386011d085A6b4F0e37Fab5d7f2601aCB33, 41500000`

 ## Updating LandRegistry to V2

 1. Set the required gas values in `hardhat.config.js`, skip this step to use the current netwwork default values